samblenny/feather-tft-gamepad/README.md

    decode the bitfield using the XOR (`^` in python) and AND (`&` in Python) bitwise digital logic operators.

-   If you want to understand why, read about digital logic.
+   If you want to understand why this works, you could try reading about digital logic and experimenting in a Python REPL.
 For the how part, you can use code like this to identify which bits changed and then do some appropriate action based on the current value:

     ```
     def update_GUI(scene, prev, buttons):